October 24, 2020#writing📜🌲

 Forced to stay inside for months on end, I imagined the human race on an inward journey of self-reflection, a kind of mandatory sesshin for the soul.
 We would return to what truly mattered, leaving the strip malls to crumble, the shared struggle uniting us, the Age of Aquarius surely on its way.

-One thing I knew was that there was no way I was watching the rest of the apocalypse unfold from inside Facebook.com.
+One thing I knew was that there was no way I was watching the rest of the gyre widening unfold from inside Facebook.com.
 If I had to make my own website, so be it.
 The predators of surveillance capitalism, like the Brain Bug in Starship Troopers, could surely be bested in time.

 I think one of these things is living in my cellphone.